ADHD Dental Care

 Home Care

-Using an electric toothbrush is a great way for maximum plaque removal during brushing.
+Using an electric toothbrush is a great way to maximize plaque removal during brushing.
 It encourages independence with children and removes more bacteria than a manual toothbrush.
-Always brush for at least 2 minutes, twice each day.
+Always brush for at least 2 minutes twice each day.
 Consider purchasing a brush that has a built-in timer to alert you when it has been the full 2 minutes.
 It is perfectly fine to allow your child to brush their own teeth, as long as the parent brushes the child’s teeth for them at least once a day.
-Flossing between with floss picks is an easy way to ensure that the areas between the teeth are cleaned, preventing decay.
+Flossing between floss picks is an easy way to ensure that the areas between the teeth are cleaned, preventing decay.